georapbox/capture-photo-element/README.md

 });
 ```

-**capture-photo:success** - This event is triggered every time a photo is captured successfully.
+`capture-photo:success` - Emitted when a photo is captured successfully.

 ```js
 document.addEventListener('capture-photo:success', evt => {